yo-ch/Inazuma/README.md

     Functions:
         sync [anilist username] : Sync your Anilist anime list with your airing list.
-                                      (You only need to include your username the first time). clear                   : Clears your airing list.
+                                      You only need to include your username the first time.
+                                      This only syncs to be aired/airing anime. clear                   : Clears your airing list.
         seasonal                : Displays a list of the current season of anime. notifications <on|off>  : Sets airing notifications on/off.
 (On by default).